franzbu/HAeating/README.md

 4.  **Temporary:** Short-term adjustments.
 5.  **Off:** Frost protection only (Target set to $5^\circ C$).

----

-## Layer 1: Room-Level Logic (`RoomDemandCalculator`)

-Each room functions as an independent agent.
-It monitors its own temperature and decides whether to "request" heat from the boiler.

 ### ☀️ Solar Compensation
 If a room has high solar gain (e.g., south-facing windows), the automation proactively reduces the target temperature when it's warm outside.
 This is used as a means of compensating for the fact that with direct sun exposure the surrounding temperature can be lowered to achieve the same comport level.